 The Steinhardt School of Culture, Education, and Human Development offers students a change to participate in their varied and exciting music and performing arts courses and workshops.
 Learn more.

-NYU's School of Continuing and Professional Studies (SCPS) offers a wide range of noncredit options perfectly suited for working professionals and those working to develop a new skill.
+NYU's School of Continuing and Professional Studies (SCPS) offers a two-week, professionally oriented intensive course for rising college seniors and recent college undergraduates.
 Learn more.

 Please note: Noncredit courses through SCPS are not offered through Summer in NYC.
 To learn more about the application process, visit the Noncredit Offerings page on the SCPS website.